 - Examples of clear goals:

 - Come to work on time every day at the start of your 8:00 AM shift

 - Evaluate performance.
 Before the end of the review, managers need to go over with the employee the methods they will be evaluated on.
 This allows the employee to check their own work from day to day to ensure they are on track.

 - Keep notes on each performance review.
 Each manager will need to keep notes on each performance review and store them to review later.
 This is critical in order to measure employee progress to identify employee successes, promotion potential and potential for a salary increase.
 This data is how the organization measures the efficacy of their talent.

-- Partner with Human Resources.
+- HR and managers should work together.
 This is your chance in the manager training to give your “elevator pitch” and explain your commitment to their success as managers.
 Recommend to the managers that HR be present for any performance review regarding employee misconduct to ensure the employee understands expectations.

 During the First Performance Review

 New managers have been trained and are conducting performance reviews for their teams.
 This is your chance to provide support in real time, whether through positive affirmations or through helping managers avoid potential errors or biases.

 In the training, inform the managers of the following biases that can crop up during performance reviews.